( of )

 Incorrect

-Correct!
-When the right eye is higher in left gaze and the left eye is higher on right gaze, you are looking at BILATERAL fourth nerve palsies, especially in the setting of head trauma.
+When the right eye is higher in left gaze and the left eye is higher on right gaze, you are probably looking at BILATERAL fourth nerve palsies, especially in the setting of head trauma.
 In concussive head trauma, the brain moves more than its coverings, including the dura.
 As a result, the dorsal midbrain slams into the rigid, knife-like inner margin of the tentorium cerebelli at exactly the place where the crossing fourth nerves exit from the brainstem.
 The fourth nerves are often injured together, although usually asymmetrically.

 Incorrect